zm-git-dev/easylift/README.md

 ```

 ## Feedback and comments
-Feel free to add a issue or contact me via zhanghaoyang0@hotmail.com
+Feel free to add an issue or contact me via zhanghaoyang0@hotmail.com